nypublicradio/school-ventilation-2021/README.md

 All the files listed above have the same columns:

--   Row Labels: Building code, used to find ventilation reports.
--   WindowsOnly Number: Number of "Operational" or "Repair in Progress" classrooms relying only on windows for ventilation.
--   WindowsOnly Percent: Proportion of "Operational" or "Repair in Progress" classrooms relying only on windows for ventilation.
--   OtherVentilation Number: Number of "Operational" or "Repair in Progress" classrooms that have working supply fans, exhaust fans or unit ventilators.
--   OtherVentilation Percent: Proportion of "Operational" or "Repair in Progress" classrooms that have working supply fans, exhaust fans or unit ventilators.
--   TotalClassrooms (not inc DNE): Total number of "Operational" or "Repair in Progress" classrooms.
--   Does Not Exist Number: Number of "Does Not Exist" classrooms (not used for instruction).
--   Does Not Exist Percent
--   Operational Number
--   Operational Percent
--   Repair In Progress Number
--   Repair in Progress Percent
--   Does Not Exist or Repair in Progress Number: Sum of "Does Not Exist Number" and "Repair in Progress Number."
--   Does Not Exist or Repair in Progress Percent
--   Total Number Classrooms: Total classrooms, including "Does Not Exist."
--   Address: Building address from 2019-2020 School Locations list.
--   Latitude: Latitude from 2019-2020 School Locations list.
--   Longitude: Longitude from 2019-2020 School Locations list.
--   OpenCage Address: Another address option, from geocoder OpenCage.
--   OpenCage Zip Code: Another zip code option, from geocoder OpenCage.
--   OpeningDate: Opening date of the oldest school in each building (may not be the same as construction date) from 2019-2020 School Locations.
--   SchoolType: Grade range of one school in the building (not including co-located schools), from 2019-2020 School Locations.
--   NTANumber: Neighborhood Tabulation Area of the building, from School Locations
--   NTAName: Ibid.
--   JoinedSchoolListLocList: Comma-separated list of all school names associated with the building in 2019-2020 School Locations.
--   Census_tract: Census tract of the building, from 2019-2020 School Locations.
--   numSchools: Number of schools associated with the building in 2019-2020 School Locations.
--   studentEnrollment: Estimated student enrollment in the building, from the New York State COVID-19 Report Cards of the schools in the building.
--   studentCases: Cumulative number of student cases from the 2021-2022 school year, from the New York State COVID-19 Report Cards of the schools in the building.
--   staffAndTeacherEnrollment: Estimated staff and teacher enrollment in the building, from the New York State COVID-19 Report Cards of the schools in the building.[^2]
--   staffAndTeacherCases: Cumulative number of staff and teacher cases from the 2021-2022 school year, from the New York State COVID-19 Report Cards of the schools in the building.
--   totalCases: Sum of student and staff/teacher cases.
--   totalSchoolPop: Sum of student and staff/teacher enrollment.
--   studentsPerClassroom: studentEnrollment divided by TotalClassrooms (not inc DNE).
--   staffPerClassroom: staffAndTeacherEnrollment divided by TotalClassrooms (not inc DNE).
--   totalSchoolPopPerClassroom: Sum of studentEnrollment and staffAndTeacherEnrollment divided by TotalClassrooms (not inc DNE).
--   casePerStudent: studentCases divided by studentEnrollment.
--   casesPerStaff: staffAndTeacherCases divided by staffAndTeacherEnrollment.
--   totalCasesPerPop: totalCases divided by totalSchoolPop.
--   caseRatePer10,000Student: casePerStudent multiplied by 10K.
--   caseRatePer10,000Staff: casesPerStaff multiplied by 10K.
--   totalCaseRatePer10,000Pop: totalCasesPerPop multiplied by 10K.

-[^2] Charter schools distinguish teachers and staff in the Report Card, while district schools lump them together.
+-   **Row Labels**: Building code, used to find ventilation reports.
+-   **WindowsOnly Number**: Number of "Operational" or "Repair in Progress" classrooms relying only on windows for ventilation.
+-   **WindowsOnly Percent**: Proportion of "Operational" or "Repair in Progress" classrooms relying only on windows for ventilation.
+-   **OtherVentilation Number**: Number of "Operational" or "Repair in Progress" classrooms that have working supply fans, exhaust fans or unit ventilators.
+-   **OtherVentilation Percent**: Proportion of "Operational" or "Repair in Progress" classrooms that have working supply fans, exhaust fans or unit ventilators.
+-   **TotalClassrooms (not inc DNE)**: Total number of "Operational" or "Repair in Progress" classrooms.
+-   **Does Not Exist Number**: Number of "Does Not Exist" classrooms (not used for instruction).
+-   **Does Not Exist Percent** Proportion of "Does Not Exist" classrooms (not used for instruction).
+-   **Operational Number**
+-   **Operational Percent**
+-   **Repair In Progress Number**
+-   **Repair in Progress Percent**
+-   **Does Not Exist or Repair in Progress Number**: Sum of "Does Not Exist Number" and "Repair in Progress Number."
+-   **Does Not Exist or Repair in Progress Percent**
+-   **Total Number Classrooms**: Total classrooms, including "Does Not Exist."
+-   **Address**: Building address from 2019-2020 School Locations list.
+-   **Latitude**: Latitude from 2019-2020 School Locations list.
+-   **Longitude**: Longitude from 2019-2020 School Locations list.
+-   **OpenCage Address**: Another address option, from geocoder OpenCage.
+-   **OpenCage Zip Code**: Another zip code option, from geocoder OpenCage.
+-   **OpeningDate**: Opening date of the oldest school in each building (may not be the same as construction date) from 2019-2020 School Locations.
+-   **SchoolType**: Grade range of one school in the building (not including co-located schools), from 2019-2020 School Locations.
+-   **NTANumber**: Neighborhood Tabulation Area of the building, from School Locations
+-   **NTAName**: Ibid.
+-   **JoinedSchoolListLocList**: Comma-separated list of all school names associated with the building in 2019-2020 School Locations.
+-   **Census_tract**: Census tract of the building, from 2019-2020 School Locations.
+-   **numSchools**: Number of schools associated with the building in 2019-2020 School Locations.
+-   **studentEnrollment**: Estimated student enrollment in the building, from the New York State COVID-19 Report Cards of the schools in the building.
+-   **studentCases**: Cumulative number of student cases from the 2021-2022 school year, from the New York State COVID-19 Report Cards of the schools in the building.
+-   **staffAndTeacherEnrollment**: Estimated staff and teacher enrollment in the building, from the New York State COVID-19 Report Cards of the schools in the building. [^2]
+-   **staffAndTeacherCases**: Cumulative number of staff and teacher cases from the 2021-2022 school year, from the New York State COVID-19 Report Cards of the schools in the building.
+-   **totalCases**: Sum of student and staff/teacher cases.
+-   **totalSchoolPop**: Sum of student and staff/teacher enrollment.
+-   **studentsPerClassroom**: studentEnrollment divided by TotalClassrooms (not inc DNE).
+-   **staffPerClassroom**: staffAndTeacherEnrollment divided by TotalClassrooms (not inc DNE).
+-   **totalSchoolPopPerClassroom**: Sum of studentEnrollment and staffAndTeacherEnrollment divided by TotalClassrooms (not inc DNE).
+-   **casePerStudent**: studentCases divided by studentEnrollment.
+-   **casesPerStaff**: staffAndTeacherCases divided by staffAndTeacherEnrollment.
+-   **totalCasesPerPop**: totalCases divided by totalSchoolPop.
+-   **caseRatePer10,000Student**: casePerStudent multiplied by 10K.
+-   **caseRatePer10,000Staff**: casesPerStaff multiplied by 10K.
+-   **totalCaseRatePer10,000Pop**: totalCasesPerPop multiplied by 10K.

+[^1]: We found similar trends when the school buildings were grouped by neighborhood designation and census tract.
+[^2]: Charter schools distinguish teachers and staff in the Report Card, while district schools lump them together.

 ## Questions?
 Comments?
 Concerns?